maybebyte/anthesis/self-host-guide.md

 liberate your online life and regain privacy, such as installing a [FLOSS operating system](/os.html) or using FLOSS software to accomplish day-to-day tasks.

+Note that this page is meant to be an overview and not an exhaustive list of what's involved in self-hosting.

 ## Find what you want to host